THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Participation in working groups

-Inclusion of environmental, social and animal welfare aspects in the company’s strategies and supply system
+Inclusion of environmental, social and animal welfare aspects in the company’s strategies and procurement system

-Communication of corporate objectives with regards to environmental, social and animal welfare aspects
+Communication of corporate objectives relating to environmental, social and animal welfare aspects

 Efficient use of raw materials

-The Moncler Group believes in dialogue and participation and takes part in multiple organisations, associations and roundtables both at national and international level with a contribution of about 480,000 euros.
-There are various areas of activity, from the promotion of Italian fashion and its sustainability performance to the fight against counterfeiting, to brand protection, the promotion of women’s talent, support for innovation and support in formulating changes in national and international regulations.
+The Moncler Group believes in dialogue and participation and takes part in multiple organisations, associations and discussion tables both at national and international level with a contribution of about 530,000 euros, in line with 2022.
+There are various areas of activity, from the promotion of Italian fashion and its sustainability performances to the fight against counterfeiting, the protection of the brand, the promotion of women’s talent, innovation as well as support in the development of amendments to national and international standards.

 Here below are the main associations in which the Group participates: